hello jenny thomas,

 |Is This Answer Correct ?||0 Yes||0 No|

-How to Create a Database?
+How to Populate a Table With Rows?

 You're working on a game that involves enemy wizards dueling each other.
 Each wizard has at least a dozen different spells at his disposal -- some of them simply inflict damage, while others will temporarily stun or immobilize an enemy, slow him, prevent him from casting spells for a brief duration, teleport the caster a short distance, or give the caster a temporary shield.
 A wizard can only cast one spell at a time, but each spell has a fixed cooldown (time before it can be cast again) and an associated mana cost (assume no mana regeneration).
 Describe some ways you might implement a competent AI system for a wizard.